getzola/zola/docs/content/documentation/content/page.md

 If the file is given any name *other* than `index.md` or `_index.md`, then it will create a page with that name (without the `.md`).
 So naming a file in the root of your content directory `about.md` would also create a page at `[base_url]/about`.
-Another exception to that rule is that a filename starting with a YYYY-mm-dd date followed by an underscore (`_`) or a dash (`-`) will use that date as the page date, unless already set in the front-matter.
+Another exception to that rule is that a filename starting with a datetime (YYYY-mm-dd or [a RFC3339 datetime](https://www.ietf.org/rfc/rfc3339.txt)) followed by an underscore (`_`) or a dash (`-`) will use that date as the page date, unless already set in the front-matter.
 The page name will be anything after `_`/`-` so a filename like `2018-10-10-hello-world.md` will be available at `[base_url]/hello-world`